Please click on the picture above or click here to see our Capital Campaign brochure with Bishop Lopes’ new message

 O Lord and heavenly Father, strengthen us, we beseech thee, in love to one another, and increase in us the love of thyself.
-Deliver us from self-seeking in the work that we undertake; and grant us grace faithfully to serve thee with one heart, mind and soul in the fellowship of thy Church on earth, that rock upon which we build, that hereafter we may be united in the communion of blessed Mary, Our Lady of Walsingham, and of all thy saints; through Jesus Christ our Lord.
+Deliver us from self-seeking in the work that we undertake for thee; and grant us grace faithfully to serve thee with one heart, mind and soul in the fellowship of thy Church on earth, that rock upon which we build, that hereafter we may be united in the communion of Blessed Mary, Our Lady of Walsingham, and of all thy saints; through Jesus Christ our Lord.
 Amen.

 St John the Evangelist, Inglewood